 Resources in Kubernetes are organized in a flat structure, with no hierarchical information or relationship between them.
 However, such resources and objects can be linked together and put in relationship through labels and annotations.

 For more information, please refer to the Kubernetes documentation on annotations and labels.

 - an annotation is used to assign additional non-identifying information to resources with the goal to facilitate integration with external tools

 - a label is used to group objects and query them through Kubernetes' native selector capability

-You can select one or more labels and/or annotations you will use in your Cloud Native PostgreSQL deployments.
+You can select one or more labels and/or annotations you will use in your EDB Postgres for Kubernetes deployments.
 Then you need to configure the operator so that when you define these labels and/or annotations in a cluster's metadata, they are automatically inherited by all resources created by it (including pods).

-Label and annotation inheritance is the technique adopted by Cloud Native PostgreSQL in lieu of alternative approaches such as pod templates.
+Label and annotation inheritance is the technique adopted by EDB Postgres for Kubernetes in lieu of alternative approaches such as pod templates.

 By default, no label or annotation defined in the cluster's metadata is inherited by the associated resources.
 In order to enable label/annotation inheritance, you need to follow the instructions provided in the "Operator configuration" section.